 Quarterly Financial Report

-- Statement outlining results, risks and significant changes in operations, personnel and program
+- Statement outlining results, risks and significant changes in operations, personnel and programs

 - 1. Introduction